Here are some frequently asked questions about our site.

 - Who runs lingobongo?

-- Lingobongo was started in Madrid by two ex-language teachers who were amazed that there was no website that answered their needs: work, a place to live, learning the language and a social life - lingobongo is the website we wished had existed when we arrived in Madrid.
+- Lingobongo was started in Madrid by two ex-language teachers who were amazed that there was no website that answered their needs: work, a place to live, learning the language and a social life - lingobongo is the website we wished had existed when we arrived in Barcelona.

 - Why the bear? (it's a bear by the way, not a bl**dy dog)